 The nature of the financial services landscape is continually changing.
 Change is being influenced by many factors including customer/client preferences, regulatory concerns, the increased pace of technological innovation in the delivery of services, and changes in business models driven by cost, profitability and the need for increased flexibility and agility.
 Outsourcing is at the heart of much of this change and is increasingly being adopted as a key strategic tool to enable regulated firms to manage these changes.
 The Central Bank recognises the increasing reliance of many regulated firms on outsourced service providers (OSPs).
 This includes the use of both intragroup entities and third party OSPs, both regulated and unregulated, for the provision of activities and services considered central to the successful delivery of regulated firms' strategic objectives.
-Furthermore, given the continually changing landscape for the provision of financial services and the adaptation of regulated firms in responding to this change the Central Bank anticipates that there will be new structures and business models devised and created to deliver critical and important services.
+Furthermore, given the continually changing landscape for the provision of financial services and the adaptation of regulated firms in responding to this change the Central Bank anticipates that there will be new structures and business models brought into being to deliver critical and important services.
 The Central Bank is already seeing some of these transformative capabilities emerging, which will be increasingly controlled by services providers who sit outside the traditional boundaries of the regulated financial services industry.
-This is leading to the creation of new service delivery models such as strategic partnering, cross-industry shared service centres, staff sharing and extensive sub-outsourcing, The development and use of these new models to deliver critical and important services or functions by regulated firms will be regarded as outsourcing and regulated firms will be expected to apply this Guidance.
+This is leading to the creation of new service delivery models such as strategic partnering, cross-industry shared service centres and extensive sub-outsourcing, The development and use of these new models to deliver critical and important services or functions by regulated firms will be regarded as outsourcing and regulated firms will be expected to apply this Guidance.

 The Central Bank also recognises the increasing role of technology reflected in the recent rapid growth in the number of Fintech (Financial Technology) and Regtech (Regulatory Technology) firms, and the use of cloud service providers (CSPs) by regulated firms.
-The increasing digitalisation of financial services, including the use of artificial intelligence (AI) and machine learning (ML) by market intermediaries and asset managers5, is leading to new service models with the bundling of services on digital platforms, and the provision of services by mixed activity groups (MAGs) i.e. groups combining financial and non-financial activities, which in turn is leading to more fragmented value chains.
-The increase in the outsourcing of core IT activities, to such service providers, is a key area of focus for the Central Bank as it potentially raises the risks to the resilience of individual regulated firms, and consequently to both the domestic Irish financial system and the wider EU and Global markets in which such firms are operating.
-There is a need for additional technological input to the control and oversight of these outsourcing arrangements and hence the degree of emphasis on ICT aspects of outsourcing in this Guidance.
+The increase in the outsourcing of core IT activities is a key area of focus for the Central Bank as it potentially raises the risks to the resilience of individual regulated firms, and consequently to both the domestic Irish financial system and the wider EU and Global markets in which such firms are operating.
+There is a need for additional technological input to the control and oversight of these outsourcing arrangements.
 Most importantly there is a need for management of regulated firms to understand the specific risks relating to the outsourcing of their critical or important services to CSPs.
 Therefore, the Guidance sets out specific expectations in the management of risks associated with outsourcing related to Information and Communications Technology (ICT) including those arising when outsourcing to the cloud, in addition to the broader measures that should be adopted for all critical or important outsourcing arrangements.